 It was also revealed that the Prince will train to fly Apache helicopters during his next training session.
 This should boost Harry’s hope to return to Afghanistan, where he fought on ground for ten weeks in 2008.

 “There is still a huge mountain for me to climb if I am to pass the Apache training course,” he said in a statement issued Clarence House, his home in London.

 “To be honest, I think it will be one of the biggest challenges in my life so far,” he added.
 “I am very determined, though, as I do not want to let down people who have shown faith in my ability to fly this aircraft on operations.”

 Prince Harry was selected to train for the Apache.
 He is already qualified to fly Lynx helicopters.Filed under British Royals

-Tagged Chelsy Davy, In-Laws, Lady Jane Fellowes, Lady Sarah McCorquodale, Military, Military Training, Prince Harry, The Duchess of Cornwall, The Prince of Wales.
+Tagged Chelsy Davy, In-Laws, Lady Jane Fellowes, Lady Sarah McCorquodale, Military, Military Training, Prince Harry of Wales, The Duchess of Cornwall, The Prince of Wales.